 Occupational Therapy Assistants can be found working in medical facilities such as hospitals, rehabilitation centers, nursing homes and outpatient centers.
 They can also be found working in schools, pediatric facilities, private practices, mental health or community agencies, group homes, or in industries.

 NC State maintains formal transfer agreements with four-year colleges and universities throughout the state of Ohio.
 These should help you make a smooth transition toward your bachelor’s degree, or beyond.
 In addition, opportunities may be available to pursue further education in specific areas of study while working in the field.

-Contact the office of Health Sciences Division to find out about an information session to learn about the admission process to the Occupational Therapy Assistant Program.
+Contact the office of Health Sciences Division to find out about an information session with an OTA faculty member to learn about the admission process.

 Each student will have the opportunity to integrate academic skills with actual hands on experiences throughout the 2 year program ending with two, 8 week full time fieldwork rotations.
 Students must successfully complete Level II fieldwork within the specified deadline dates within the college calendar for the associated fieldwork courses.
 All academic and fieldwork requirements must be completed before the student will be eligible to sit for the National Certification Examination.

 The NCSC occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
 Box 31220, Bethesda, MD 20824-1220.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA.

 Local Job Growth

 Data provided by our Career Coach website.
 Percentage reflects the predicted job growth over the next 5 years.